javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 </script>
 ```

 Unlike most other controls, `<select>` allows to select multiple options at once if it has `multiple` attribute.
-Although such functionality is available, it is rarely used because of the different ways of doing the selection which vary in different operating systems and browser.
-And also, because you have to inform the user that multiple selection is available, it is more user-friendly to use checkboxes instead.
+Although such functionality is available, it is rarely used.

 In cases that you have to, then use the first way: add/remove the `selected` property from `<option>` subelements.